 What is a “prime” lens, you say?
 A prime lens is a fixed focal length lens, like 24mm or 85mm.
-Every photographer needs at least one, if not two, prime lenses… depending on what he or she gravitates to in terms of subject matter or aesthetics.
+Every photographer needs at least one (if not two) prime lenses depending on what he or she gravitates to in terms of subject matter or aesthetics.

-The trade-off is typically at least two fold (if not more) with zooms compared to a prime lens.
+The trade-off is typically at least twofold (if not more) with zooms compared to a prime lens.
 The first thing you must give up is the speed of the lens.
-By this I mean how wide the aperture opens up.
-For example I have a Nikkor AF 28-80mm f/3.5-5.6 D zoom.
-I like this lens a lot, but what I don’t like (and this is inherent in the zoom lens because of the additional lens elements required to make the zoom work) is that when I’m at the shortest focal length (in this case 28mm), my lowest f-stop is f/3.5, but as I zoom out the lens to 80mm my lowest f-stop becomes f/5.6 – effectively stopping me down 1.5 stops of light.
+By this, I mean how wide the aperture opens up.
+For example, I have a Nikkor AF 28-80mm f/3.5-5.6 D zoom.
+I like this lens a lot, but what I don’t like is that when I’m at the shortest focal length (in this case 28mm), my lowest f-stop is f/3.5, but as I zoom out the lens to 80mm, my lowest f-stop becomes f/5.6 – effectively stopping me down 1.5 stops of light.
+This problem is inherent in the zoom lens because of the additional lens elements required to make the zoom work.

-Something else to consider; the focus ring on a prime lens is more sensitive than a zoom’s.
-Now you might be saying, “I use auto-focus”, but do you really use it for all your photos?
-Of course not.
-To achieve critical focus while manually focusing you’ll want as much play as possible on the focus ring to find the sweet spot.
+To achieve critical focus while manually focusing, you’ll want as much play as possible on the focus ring to find the sweet spot.
 Prime lenses have a more dynamic focus ring that will enable you to get all the subtle focus variations that you might want (and need) with optimal control.

 The obvious cons in using a prime lens is that you have a fixed focal length, which means a fixed angle of view and a fixed set of photographic properties achievable with this prime lens.
-So you might have to move around a lot more to get the compositions that you want, and even then you might have need for the properties of a telephoto lens or a wide angle and not have those properties available with a twist of the wrist.
+So you might have to move around a lot more to get the compositions that you want, and even then, you might need the properties of a telephoto lens or a wide angle and not have those properties available with a twist of the wrist.

 Here are a few more great prime lenses you might want to take a look at:

 Nikon 85mm f/1.4D AF Nikkor Lens – This little jewel is probably considered one of the top 5 best lenses Nikon has made and is probably the best for portrait photography.

-Nikon 50mm f/1.8D AF Nikkor Lens – This is a very fast, distortion free lens and at around $134 this really is a must have.
+Nikon 50mm f/1.8D AF Nikkor Lens – This is a very fast, distortion-free lens, and at around $134, this really is a must-have.

 Nikon 28mm f/2.8D AF Nikkor Lens – Great color and extremely sharp.
 Also does really well in low light.